 - Stomach cramps

 Correcting this Condition

-Good news is you can fix this problem by getting rid of everything that has contributed to a candida overgrowth and by flushing out your digestive tract.
-Foods are a big factor, breads, baked goods, milk, high sugar foods and drinks, alcohol, processed foods, glutinous grains, high fructose fruits, moldy nuts and seeds, condiments and many others feed candida.
+The good news is you can fix this problem by getting rid of everything that has contributed to a candida overgrowth and by flushing out your digestive tract.
+Foods are a big factor, breads, baked goods, milk, high sugar foods and drinks, alcohol, processed foods, glutinous grains, high fructose fruits, moldy nuts and seeds, condiments, and many others feed candida.

 Disclaimer: This article is for informational purposes only.
 It’s not intended to offer any medical advice whatsoever.
 If you have any health concerns, see your healthcare provider.